paulora2405/rsa-cryptography-rust/README.md

-# RSA Implementation with Rust-lang
+# RSA Cryptography Implementation with Rust-lang

 ## About RSA
 RSA (Rivest–Shamir–Adleman) is a public-key cryptosystem that is widely used for secure data transmission.